 The CBA will engage in secondary market-based transactions to expand use of C-band.
 This will position service providers to deliver 5G services to consumers throughout America, in cities and non-urban areas, unleashing meaningful economic growth.

 As it leads these efforts, the CBA will protect the quality and reliability of the extensive services provided by satellite operators in the C-band spectrum to U.S. broadcasters, media, and data companies.

 The satellite operator proposal to the FCC would establish a framework to allow satellite operators to clear frequencies to enable terrestrial mobile operators to access C-band, speeding the deployment of next generation 5G services, while critically protecting the wide array of established satellite services and the customers that rely on them.
 The satellite operators understand the technical and operational details that will arise from clearing spectrum for joint-use with 5G wireless services, and more importantly, how to address them.

-This break-through market-based solution will make available a portion of C-band downlink spectrum approximately 18 to 36 months after FCC adoption of a Report and Order – far faster than other suggested regulatory approaches.
+This break-through market-based solution will make available up to 200 MHz of C-band downlink spectrum approximately 18 to 36 months after FCC adoption of a Report and Order – far faster than other suggested regulatory approaches.

 Who Will Benefit from Our Proposal?